 Flour doesn’t make a cake, but without it a cake won’t work.
 Just like that, exercise alone won’t be responsible for much weight loss, but without it, it’s an uphill battle.

 Exercise does help burn calories, but that’s not all.
-Exercising from 1/2 to 1 hour at least 5 days a week teaches you discipline and self control.
-That’s a step you can’t miss when it comes to curbing your appetite and stopping the overeating.
+Exercising from 1/2 to 1 hour at least 5 days a week teaches you discipline and self-control.
+That’s a step you can’t miss when it comes to curbing your appetite.

 3. Eat Fresh Foods

-Not only is it difficult to get fat with fresh foods, the easiest way to get it off is to make fresh vegetables the key ingredient of your diet.
+Not only is it difficult to get fat with fresh foods, but fresh vegetables the key ingredient to removing the excess you have.

 Replacing 80% of your present diet with fresh vegetables is going to change the way you think about food and what you eat.